JakeSteam/blog-programming/_posts/2023-10-22-getting-latex-working-in-vscode-on-windows.md

 [![](/assets/images/2023/latex-install8.png)](/assets/images/2023/latex-install8.png)

-This won't take more than couple of seconds.
+This won't take more than a couple of seconds.
 Once it is done, close any dialogs and TeX Live Shell.

 We now have a fully functional LaTeX install!
 Oh, right, VSCode...